 John Inglish is the program director for the Conflict & Dispute Resolution Master’s program at the University of Oregon School of Law.
 Prior to this, John served as an Education Program Specialist with the Oregon Department of Education where he oversaw safe and healthy schools initiatives, and managed the special education mediation program.
 Prior to ODE, John served as a research associate and director for Technical Assistance and Consulting Services, an outreach unit housed in the University of Oregon’s College of Education.
 John’s early career history includes work as an instructional assistant, job coach, school-based occupational therapy practitioner, civil rights advocate, and attorney.
 He spent over 10 years providing services to students with disabilities in school districts in Utah, California, and Maine.
 Subsequently, he worked on education and other civil rights issues for the Disability Law Center of Utah.
 John is a volunteer mediator and peer court elder for Lane County’s Center for Dialogue and Resolution, and works with local schools to implement restorative justice into behavior management frameworks.
 John holds undergraduate degrees in occupational therapy and psychology, a master’s in public administration and policy, and a doctorate in law.

-Jennifer Tenorio is a graduate student in Conflict Resolution at Portland State University.
+Jennifer Tenorio is a recent graduate in Conflict Resolution at Portland State University.
 She was introduced to OMA when she completed her practicum requirements helping the OMA Education Committee with their spring training in 2016.
 She is now the secretary of the OMA board.
 By day, Jennifer works importing cargo as a U.S. Customs Broker at Expeditors International.
 Jennifer comes to us with experience in federal law-enforcement.
 Her passion is in bridging the gap between police and community relationships.
 Jennifer is also an active member of the Portland Peace Team, a local organization that practices community policing — specifically advocating nonviolence and de-escalation at local events in Portland.
 Jennifer is an identical twin.
 She loves to explore the many neighborhoods Portland has to offer, and taking her dogs to the park.

 Laura Fishman, Family Law Mediator, Portland, Oregon